-Technically, the sweet spot is located between high zone 3 and low zone 4: between 84% to 97% of your FTP (power at threshold).
+Technically, the Sweet Spot is located between high zone 3 and low zone 4: between 84% to 97% of your FTP (power at threshold).
 For riders who aren’t using a power meter, I’d call Sweet Spot “medium hard”.
 Sweet Spot is just below your 40k time trial race pace, but harder than a traditional tempo workout.

 Sweet Spot training forces the physiological adaptations that were written about in this article and shown in the graph below:

-Example 1: “Sweet Spot: __ hrs” I prescribe this “free form” workout for ultra motivated athletes with a kiloJoule target that’s based on previous data.
-Suffice it to say, this 0.5 to 3-4 hour workout is not popular (because of the degree of difficulty).
-Most of the following examples below have originated from creative ways to sweet spot that’s easy on the “head”.
+“Sweet Spot: __ hrs” I prescribe this “free form” workout for ultra motivated athletes with a TSS goal that’s based on previous data.
+Suffice it to say, this 30 minute to 4 hour workout is not popular (because of the degree of difficulty).
+Therefore the following examples below have originated from creative ways to Sweet Spot that’s easy on the “head”.
 In other words, not mentally taxing.

 The duration is dependent on the athlete, their training load, and their state of fatigue; Read How Much Sweet Spot to dive deeper.
-For example, I’ll prescribe more sweet spot following a block of rest than I would following a more difficult workout following a Fatigue Dependent Training Plan Design.
+For example, I’ll prescribe more Sweet Spot following a block of rest than I would following a more difficult workout following a Fatigue Dependent Training Plan Design.

-Instructions: Go out and ride hard.
+Instructions: go out and ride hard.
 Start off the ride just below your threshold wattage around 90 – 95% of your threshold power.
 Get after it and as you fatigue let your wattage fall between tempo wattages.
 Then after further fatigue sets in, high zone 2 finishes off the workout.
 Basically – get after it and accept the fatigue that comes with riding hard.
 You are also looking to achieve a lot of kiloJoules and a large TSS once the day is done.
 Set your bike computer to display TSS in real time so you can budget your effort and stay motivated.

 It is important to note that you are not trying to hold one certain wattage or range during the ride.
-However, once the workout is downloaded and analyzed you do want to see specific sweet spot wattage for the duration(s) that you were “sweet spotting”.
-In these files the longer the athlete continuously sweet spots the more close the normalized power will be to high zone 2.
-The shorter the sweet spot, the more I’d like to see normalized power come in at a high tempo/low threshold range.
+However, once the workout is downloaded and analyzed you do want to see specific Sweet Spot wattage for the duration(s) that you were “Sweet Spotting”.
+In these files the longer the athlete continuously Sweet Spots, the closer to high zone 2 their normalized power will be.
+The shorter the Sweet Spot, the more I’d like to see normalized power come in at a high tempo/low threshold range.

-Example 2: “Group Ride Sweet Spot” ride on the front in the wind, take longer more frequent pulls.
+“Group Ride Sweet Spot” ride on the front in the wind, take longer more frequent pulls.
 Do more work, be aggressive.
-While all this is going on, use your powermeter to confirm that you are indeed sweet spottin’.
+While all this is going on, use your power meter to confirm that you are indeed Sweet Spottin’.
 Or participate in a group ride with stronger riders that force you to ride harder just to stay with the group.
 Also, see example 4.

-Example 4: “Ride with stronger riders, sweet spot” Girls ride with the boys.
+“Ride with stronger riders, Sweet Spot” Girls ride with the boys.
 Cat 3’s ride with the 1/2’s.
 Masters with the young guns.
 Pros motor pace.
 ‘Nuff said.
-Riding with stronger riders makes you stronger – and often times it is because you are pushing sweet spot watts.
+Riding with stronger riders makes you stronger – and often times it is because you are pushing Sweet Spot watts.
 Download and double check your power file to be sure.

-Example 6: “Mountain bike Sweet Spot” — Choose challenging terrain and focus on having fun but going fast and working hard.
-I do not have any mountain bike races files, but I would venture to guess that the normalized power for a 2hr mountain bike race is at the upper end of the athlete’s sweet spot wattage.
+“Mountain Bike Sweet Spot” — Choose challenging terrain and focus on having fun but going fast and working hard.
+The normalized power for a 2hr mountain bike race is at the upper end of the athlete’s Sweet Spot wattage.

-Example 7: “Motorpacing Sweet Spot” – the ultimate in my opinion.
+“Motorpacing Sweet Spot” – the ultimate in my opinion.
 Try it – you’ll go fast.
-One hour once a week at sweet spot wattages (normalized for 1 hour) over rolling terrain will turn you into an animal!
+One hour once a week at Sweet Spot wattages (normalized for 1 hour) over rolling terrain will turn you into an animal!
 Note that this is not a steady state workout — juice it on the hills and recover on the downhills.
-When you download your file the normalized power for a super hard motorpacing session should come in at quality sweet spot wattages.
+When you download your file the normalized power for a super hard motor-pacing session should come in at quality sweet spot wattages.

-Example 8: “Structured Sweet Spot” For those athletes looking for more structure or are targeting a race with a key climb or time trial duration, a sweet spot workout can be written similar to traditional threshold workouts.
+“Structured Sweet Spot” For those athletes looking for more structure or are targeting a race with a key climb or time trial duration, a Sweet Spot workout can be written similar to traditional threshold workouts.
 Sometimes having the duration and wattage to target is reassuring for athletes.
 For example: